 If you look at the current state of play in the console world right now, this partnership actually makes a lot of sense.
 For years, gamers purchased physical copies of games to play on their Xbox or PlayStation, but in recent times digital distribution has taken over and online downloads have become popular.

 Now more than ever there is a new shift towards cloud based gaming, and gamers no longer need to download a copy of a game to play.
 Instead, they simply need an Internet connection and they are good to go.
 All the games are hosted on cloud servers and accessing them is fast and cost effective for both sides.
-Much like the Bingo Australia has to offer, getting in on the action is easy.
+Much like the great fun online games, getting in on the action is easy.

 Essentially, what is happening to gaming is what Netflix did to TV and Microsoft and Sony are realizing this and need to compete with Amazon, Alphabet (Google) NVIDIA GeForce Now, and Stadia.